TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lab.md

 I do not like them, Sam-I-am.

 Would you like them in a house?
-Would you like then with a mouse?
+Would you like them with a mouse?

 I do not like them in a house.
 I do not like them with a mouse.